JosephSilber/bouncer/readme.md

 Bouncer::allow($user)->to('ban-users');
 ```

-Here too you can accomplish the same directly off of the user model:
+Here too you can accomplish the same directly off of the user:

 ```php
 $user->allow('ban-users');